Cross Trainer Vs Treadmills

 Cross Trainer Vs Treadmills Fat Loss

 For those looking to lose some of their body fat percentage, both these cardio machines are effective but studies suggest that actually treadmills do burn slightly more calories for an hour of usage with equal intensity, with the cross trainer reaching roughly 700-755 calories per hour whilst the treadmill reaches 700-866 calories per hour.
 It is important to remember however that it is an estimate and there are other factors that contribute to this number such as weight and current fitness level.
+You might also consider the temperature and elevation that you are exercising at which will make a difference.

 So, whilst treadmills burn slightly more calories than the cross trainer, the question of which machine burns more fat is highly debated.
 Some believe that the cross trainer burns more fat because of the full body workout it provides with the user being able to utilise their arms as well as their lower body in order to then burn more fat.